Multi-objective optimization via equivariant deep hypervolume approximation: Experiments

 \subsection{Benchmarks}

-We empirically evaluate DeepHV on a range synthetic test problems from the DTLZ \citep{Deb2002ScalableProblems} problem suite, which contains standard test problems from the MO optimization literature that are scalable in the number of input variables $d$ and objectives $M$ and contain vastly different types of Pareto fronts.
+We empirically evaluate DeepHV on a range of synthetic test problems from the DTLZ \citep{Deb2002ScalableProblems} problem suite, which contains standard test problems from the MO optimization literature that are scalable in the number of input variables $d$ and objectives $M$ and contain vastly different types of Pareto fronts.
 In Sec. \ref{sec:EA_exps}, we test DeepHV in the context of multi-objective evolutionary algorithms (MO EAs) and in Sec. \ref{sec:BO_exps} in the context of Bayesian optimization (BO).
-In the latter, we also evaluate on a real-world vehicle safety problem \citep{Yang2005MetamodelingSimulation}.
+In addition, we consider a range of challenging real-world problems \citep{Tanabe2020AnSuite}: a penicillin production ($M=3$) problem, a vehicle safety problem ($M=3$), a car side impact problem ($M=4$), a water resource planning problem ($M=6$), and a conceptual marine design problem ($M=4$).
 See App. \ref{sec:benchmark_details} for more details regarding the problems and reference point specifications.
+We run all methods five times and report the means and two standard errors.
+Problems not reported in the consecutive sections are shown in Sec. \ref{sec:additional_ea_exps} and \ref{sec:bo_additional experiments}.